aquova/chip8-book/src/instr.md

 }
 ```

-This implies a bit that decode and execute will be their own separate functions.
-While they could be, personally for Chip-8 I think it's easier to simply perform the operation as we determine it, rather than involving another function call.
+This implies that decode and execute will be their own separate functions.
+While they could be, for Chip-8 it's easier to simply perform the operation as we determine it, rather than involving another function call.
 Our `tick` function thus becomes this:

 ```rust
 pub fn tick(&mut self) {